senzing-garage/knowledge-base/proposals/file-layout.md

 ## Issues

-1. The structure of `/opt/senzing/data`
-   doesn't allow a symbolic link to `/opt/senzing/data` for "latest" version.
-   May have to introduce `/opt/senzing/data/latest` to identify current version.
+1. The Senzing G2 code should verify that it's working with the correct level of Senzing Data at runtime.
+    1. Not a foreign idea: The Senzing G2 code already verifies the correct level of the database schema.
-1. A G2Project would need to separate (data, etc, g2, var) directories.
+1. A G2Project needs to separate (data, etc, g2, var) directories.
-   Currently, it has (data, etc, var) directories, but obfuscates the "g2" directory.
+   Currently, it has (data, etc, var) directories, but obfuscates the "g2" directory
+1. A stable path for the latest versions of senzing g2 and senzing data.
+    1. Senzing client code may want to run with pinned and un-pinned versions of Senzing.
+    1. Unpinned versions want "latest" code.
+    1. Possible implementation: The use of `/opt/senzing/data/latest` symbolic link.
+       Example:

+        ```console
+        /
+        └── opt
+            └── senzing
+                └── data
+                    ├── 1.0.0
+                    ├── 1.1.0
+                    └── latest -> 1.1.0/
+        ```
+1. RPM versioning needs to be cleaned up.
+   Example:

+    ```console
+    # yum list senzingapi --showduplicates

+    Available Packages
+    senzingapi.x86_64    1.10.0-19190    senzing-production
+    senzingapi.x86_64    1.10.0-19214    senzing-production
+    senzingapi.x86_64    1.10.0-19224    senzing-production
+    senzingapi.x86_64    1.10.0-19229    senzing-production
+    senzingapi.x86_64    1.11.0-19246    senzing-production
+    ```

 ## References